 It is the main centre of transit and cargo transportation between East and West.

-• Integration of modes of transportation will permit greater cargo mobility and more effective use of vehicles, improve the quality of cargo transportation and customs services, reduce expenses for cargo transportation, and allow enhanced cooperation among companies operating in varied types of business.
+• Integration of various modes of transportation will permit greater cargo mobility and effective use of vehicles, improve the quality of cargo transportation, reduce transportation expenses, and enhance cooperation among companies operating in various business backgrounds.

-• Connection with international networks: Vilnius Intermodal Terminal and Vilnius Public Logistics Centre operations will increase the competitiveness of Lithuania's transportation and logistics system in the international market.
+• Connection with international networks: Vilnius Intermodal Terminal and Vilnius Public Logistics Centre operations increases the competitiveness of Lithuania's transport and logistics system in the international market.

-• More flexible, efficient business processes, reducing air pollution, accidents, and noise.
+• Flexible, efficient business processes, reduction of air pollution, accidents, and noise.

-• Stage I (2014) – inland intermodal container terminal with all necessary infrastructure is built in area of 9 hectares in Vilnius city, near to Vaidotai railway station.
-Companies generating cargo flow are being established in the territory..
+• Stage I (2014) – inland intermodal container terminal with all necessary infrastructure is built in area of 9 hectares in Vilnius city, near to the Vaidotai railway station.
+Companies generating cargo flow are being established in the territory.

 • Stage II – An area of 104 hectares of the Public Logistics Centre (PLC) is developed up to the southern Vilnius ring road.

-• Stage III– An area of 300 hectares of the Public Logistics Centre (PLC) is developed beyond (below) the Vilnius ring road.
+• Stage III– An area of 300 hectares of the Public Logistics Centre (PLC) is developed downwards the Vilnius ring road.

 Vaidotai was selected due to two factors: the railway lines passing by in close proximity (the Vaidotai railway cargo transit station is the largest in Lithuania) and the southern Vilnius ring road that is planned to be built close by.
-It will be possible to move rail cargo quickly and conveniently from the port of Klaipėda to Vilnius, Belarus and destinations further to the east.
+It will be possible to move rail cargo quickly and conveniently from the port of Klaipėda to Vilnius, Belarus and other east destinations.

 • container warehousing